 A Learner Technicians' Training program has also been established and has commenced in January 2009 with 9 out of the possible 10 candidates found to be employable as technicians in the business during March 2010.
 Further details around the structure of this program have now been worked out and will be implemented in the second round of the project aimed at commencing in February 2011.
+This intake yielded 8 technicians which were placed into the business.
 The same assessment system will be applied at the conclusion of the training period to assist with the selection of employable candidates for the business.

-The program is in its second cycle and a third cycle is envisaged for 2012.
+The program is in its final cycle and a third cycle with 10 candidates that is due for completion in March 2013.
 It is envisaged that the funding of the project will be part subsidized by the SETA which is in the process of securing incentive grants from the National Skills Fund for organizations who implement apprenticeship training schemes.